jonnonz1/nz-statute-book/acts/public/2014/food-act-2014.md

 **Delegation**

 ### 353 Chief executive may delegate
-(1) The chief executive may delegate under section 41 of the State Sector Act 1988 all or any of his or her functions, duties, and powers under this Act.
+(1) The chief executive may delegate under clauses 2 and 3 of Schedule 6 of the Public Service Act 2020 all or any of his or her functions, duties, and powers under this Act.
 (2) Subsection (1) does not apply to the chief executive's power in section 410.

 **Review of decisions**